carlobortolan/RateABeer/README.md

 ## Functionality

-WASM based web-app to post, share and like pictures of wristwatches.
+WASM based web-app that keeps track of the most polular mechanical wristwatches at the time, allowing users to rate and comment their favorite timepieces.
 Or in the words of Ben Clymer:
 > _"Welcome, watch enthusiasts, to TickTack, an extraordinary digital realm where the magic of horology unfolds in an awe-inspiring tapestry of colors!
 Prepare to embark on a chromatic voyage, where the very essence of time is captured in